maria1226/StockApp/README.md

 # Stock Insights Dashboard

-Welcome to the StockApp web app, a tool for analyzing and gaining insights into stock market data.
+Welcome to the stock web app - a tool for analyzing and gaining insights into stock market data.
 This application is built using Node.js and TypeScript.

 ## Overview

 During the selected time frame, this dashboard suggests the following stock market insights:

-- The Best day to buy & price
+- Best day to buy & price
 - Best day to sell & price

 ## Installation